 - Modular construction to customize the pool size to the space

 - Temperature control for water that always feels just right

 - Low-chlorine purification systems for fresh, low-odor water that’s gentle on the skin

-With its lower water volume, the WaterWell makes it more efficient to heat than a traditional full-size pool.
-Like all modular Endless Pools, the WaterWell also comes with options for an insulated cabinet and cover to retain heat.
+With its lower water volume, the WaterWell pool makes it more efficient to heat than a traditional full-size pool.
+Like all modular Endless Pools models, the WaterWell pool also comes with options for an insulated cabinet and cover to retain heat.

 - Gentle massage & joint mobilization